simonepernice/RaspBerryPiFanController/manual/manual.md

 * The NMOS source goes to Raspberry GND
 * The NMOS gate goes to raspberry GPIO for PWM controllcan
 * The pull-down resistor links the transistor gate (GPIO) and source (GND)
-* The Shottky diode is linked with anode on the transistor drain and positive on the fan positive line
+* The Shottky diode is linked with anode on the transistor drain and catode on the fan positive line

 There are plenty of schematic online showing how to make this adaptor.
 A simple example I found online follows: ![fan adapter for PWM controll](./fanSchematic.jpeg)